 For $30, you can call 511 for a taxi ride home.
 Buy your prepaid cards at RADD.org.

 An off-duty officer will pick you up and drop you off with no questions asked.
 There are many organizations that offer a safe ride program – a quick web search will produce many options available in your city.

 Call 911 if you spot a drunk driver

 Calling the police if you see a drunk driver can save your life, and the life of others.
 If you suspect intoxication of another driver, pull over and call 911 to report the offender immediately.

 Michael Pines, founder, is an advocate against drunk driving and has helped those injured in DUI-related car accidents seek fair recovery.
 For a free legal evaluation with absolutely no out-of-pocket costs, call 1-858-551-2090.
-An experienced San Diego personal injury attorney at the Law Offices of Michael Pines will be in touch to discuss your claim immediately.
+An experienced San Diego personal injury attorney at Pines Salomon Injury Lawyers, APC. will be in touch to discuss your claim immediately.
 You may also use our online form to submit your case online.